zGaly/zGaly/README.md

 # Hi, I'm José Luís 👋

 I'm a Junior Software Engineer with a strong focus on mobile and web development.
-I studied software for 2 years and have been working professionally since early 2024.
+I studied software for 2 years and have been working professionally since early 2025.
-Currently expanding my backend skills through API design and system integration training (MuleSoft).

 ---